Project-DARC/DARC/darc-docs/docs/By-law Script/Getting Started.md

 offer_dividends();
 ```

+## Package Multiple Operations into a Program

 ## Your First Plugin as a Law

-The plugin is an object that contains all necessary information
+A plugin is an object that defines